It’s been a while since I (Jordan) have posted on here. What happened?

-Instead of having to do the current cumbersome way of launching the assistant on your phone, it would be a dedicated phone app.
+Instead of having to do the current cumbersome way of launching Closet Tools on your phone, it would be a dedicated phone app.

-With a phone app version of the assistant, you would be able to keep your phone/tablet awake so you can keep sharing.
+With a phone app version of Closet Tools, you would be able to keep your phone/tablet awake so you can keep sharing.
 You would be able to get a working CAPTCHA alarm, as well as notifications.

-I’m really excited about this, as mobile is one of the ways the Closet Assistant differentiates itself from other Poshmark apps.
+I’m really excited about this, as mobile is one of the ways Closet Tools differentiates itself from other Poshmark apps.

 I would love to start a Poshmark growth and sales community.
 A place where people can come and learn about growing their closet and making more sales.

 I’d like to start a podcast interviewing top sellers on Poshmark.
 I’d like to create free courses and produce resources for people just getting started.
 There’s a lot of potential here!